orbeon/orbeon-forms-doc/xforms/events-extensions-other.md

 # Other event extensions

 ## Creating keyboard shortcuts with the keypress event

+### Support events

+- UNTIL Orbeon Forms 2018.2
+    - `keypress`
+- SINCE Orbeon Forms 2019.1
+    - `keypress`, `keydown` and `keyup`

+### Basic usage

-You can, by listening to the `keypress` event, run actions as users type a certain key combination.
+You can, by listening to the `keypress`, `keydown` and `keyup` events, run actions as users type a certain key combination.
 Your listener can be registered on:

-* **The whole document**, in which case it will run whenever users press the key combination you specified.
+- __The whole document__, in which case it will run whenever users press the key combination you specified.
 You can register a listener on the whole document either by declaring you listener directly under the `xh:body` as in:

     ```xml
     <xh:body>
         <xf:action
-            ev:event="keypress"
-            xxf:modifiers="Control"
+            event="keydown"
+            xxf:modifiers="ctrl"
             xxf:text="y">
             ...
         </xf:action>